Juliet Mills: Personal life

 Mills has been married three times.
-The first time was from 1961 to 1964, to Russell Alquist, Jr., with whom she had a son, Sean.
-Her second marriage was from 1975 to 1980 to Michael Miklenda, with whom she had a second child, a daughter, Melissa.
-While married to Miklenda, Mills appeared on Tattletales, and claimed she did not agree with women's liberation because the theatre does not discriminate.
+The first time was from 1961 to 1964, to Russell Alquist, Jr., with whom she had a son.
+Her second marriage was from 1975 to 1980 to Michael Miklenda, with whom she had a daughter.

 In 1980, Mills married Maxwell Caulfield, 18 years her junior.
 Mills said of the age difference, "Everybody is always interested in the fact that I am married to someone who is a lot younger than I am ...
 There are no rules, and that's what I believe, because age doesn't really matter.
 If you meet someone that you're really close to, someone that you love, stick with that."

-Mills became a naturalized United States citizen on October 10, 1975.
+Mills became an American citizen on October 10, 1975.